- Work from home and take care of your own children at the same time

 Keep taxes in mind

-It’s important to start tracking business expenses immediately.
-But we recommend waiting 3-6 months to sit down with a CPA to discuss quarterly tax payments.
+For tax purposes, it’s important to start tracking business expenses immediately.
+But we recommend waiting 3 to 6 months to sit down with a CPA to discuss quarterly tax payments.
 Until you have a predictable income, it often doesn’t make sense to make estimated payments.

 Part 4: Find Your First Families

 It might seem strange to begin advertising your business before you receive your license, but it’s an important part of launching your daycare successfully.